SacuL/rust/cargo.md

 The `cargo check` checks if the project build.
 It is a much faster way to check if your project compiles.

+### Cargo behind proxy

+If you are using a proxy, you might have to configure Cargo to work with your proxy.
+Instructions [HERE](cargo_proxy).

 ### The Cargo.lock file

 From "The Book":